GayaneYemishyan/wine_market_analysis/README.md

 ## Features

-- **Automated Web Scraping**: Uses `requests`, `Selenium`, and `BeautifulSoup` to collect data even from dynamic web pages requiring scrolling or Javascript rendering.
+- **Automated Web Scraping**: Uses `requests`, `Selenium`, and `BeautifulSoup` to collect data even from dynamic web pages requiring scrolling or JavaScript rendering.
 - **Comprehensive Data Fields**: Extracts wine producer, name, vintage, sweetness, color, volume, country, region, and price for each wine card.
 - **Data Analysis-Ready**: Stores data in a pandas DataFrame and exports it as a CSV for further cleaning and analysis.